A Minecraft Movie: Background

 By July 2015, Warner Bros. hired Rob McElhenney to direct the film.
 He said that he had been drawn to the film based on the open-world nature of the game, an idea Warner Bros. had initially agreed with and for which they had provided him with a preliminary US$150 million budget.
 Early production started in 2016, and an initial release date was announced for May 24, 2019.
 Jason Fuchs was set to write the script of the film, and Steve Carell was going to star as the voice of an unknown character.
-However, by late 2016, McElhenney's Minecraft film "slowly died on the vine", after studio executive Greg Silverman's departure from Warner Brothers in late 2016.
+However, by late 2016, McElhenney's Minecraft film "slowly died on the vine", after studio executive Greg Silverman's departure from Warner Bros. in late 2016.
 Aaron and Adam Nee were tapped to rewrite the script and the film was delayed as a result.
 No new director was announced at that time.
 By January 2019, Peter Sollett was announced to write and direct the film, which would feature an entirely different story from McElhenney's version.
 Messick, who died in 2018, was posthumously credited as producer.
 The original vision Sollet had for the film involved "a teenage girl and her unlikely group of adventurers" as they set out on a quest to defeat the Ender Dragon, the final boss of the original Minecraft game.
 The film was later given a new release date of March 4, 2022.
 In June 2019, Allison Schroeder was hired to write the script and co-write the story with Sollett.
 Due to the COVID-19 pandemic in 2020, Warner Bros. was forced to adjust its release schedule, which included removing the Minecraft film from its planned release date.

 In April 2022, production on the Minecraft film was announced to be moving forward without Sollett and Schroeder, with Jared Hess now set to direct, Legendary Entertainment to co-produce (through its executive Mary Parent), and Jason Momoa in early talks to star.
 The film was also confirmed to be live action.
 It was also reported that Chris Bowman and Hubbel Palmer, who collaborated with Hess on Masterminds (2016), would rewrite the script.
+Producer Roy Lee credited new leadership at Warner Bros. for pushing the film into production after so many years saying: "Toby Emmerich shut it down when he first started, and if he had never run Warner Bros., it would’ve been made years earlier.
+It was only after Pam [Abdy] and Mike [De Luca] started that they reignited the project and it got made."